-(Consisting new modified intercooler, welded hard tubes with all required hoses, clamps, mounting brackest and hardware.)
+(Consisting new modified intercooler, welded hard tubes with all required hoses, clamps, mounting bracket and hardware.)

 (Price on request – please note the turbo does not have warranty if not installed by us)

 What engine does the kit fit?

 The kit will fit the 1.0L, 1.3L and 1.4L Engines in both distributor and coil pack variants as the engine unit itself is physically identical across all models.

 How much extra power will it make?

 The golden question…That depends on the health of your engine, the manifold type, the turbo selected, engine management/ ECU and the quality of the map.
 Because of all these variables, we cannot give you an exact figure.